 Now, if you are a purist and you want to stir your martini, just make sure to mix it for longer than you think that you should.
 You want the ice to start breaking down a bit, too, and slightly dilute the drink.
 That slight dilution will add to the overall taste.

 Optional: Pop your martini glasses into the freezer for 20 minutes or so for a nice chill while you prep the ingredients.
 If you want a frosty look for the glass, you’ll need to keep them in the freezer for 3-4 hours in advance.

 Dirty Martini Recipe

 - 1/2 oz Olive Juice (I recommend Boscoli )

 Add all ingredients to shaker.
 You should be able to double the ingredients for two with plenty of room for ice, no problem.
 Insert strainer and cap the shaker.
 Shake in the Cocktail Shaker for 45 to 60 seconds.
 Pop off the cap and with a thumb over the strainer slowly pour the martini into your (preferably chilled) martini glass.

 Do you like them dirty or sweet? ...
 Martinis, of course!!
 How to make a #Martini that your friends will love! #vodka #gin

 You can add the green olives after shaking if you would prefer.
 Also, not all olives are created equal.
 Garlic-stuffed olives are fantastic but not in a martini.
 For the love of all that is tasty, do not serve someone an olive with a pit in it.
 Stick with cocktail olives and all will be well in your bartending world.

 Perhaps in the future, we can get into more fancy martini recipes such as watermelon martinis and such.
+You can also have a martini without olives and a lemon twist or add cocktail onions to your martini.
 For now, let's just keep it simple and dirty!